-- Our sector experience: We critically assessed the directors' going concern assessment, including the reasonableness of the key assumptions used in cash flow forecasts and the level of downside sensitivities applied using our knowledge of Covid-19 scenarios being applied by other entities. - Evaluating directors' intent: We evaluated the achievability of the actions the Directors consider they would take to improve the position should the risks materialise. - Assessing transparency: We assessed the accuracy and completeness of the matters covered in the going concern disclosure.
+- Our sector experience: We critically assessed the directors' going concern assessment, including the reasonableness of the key assumptions used in cash flow forecasts and the level of downside sensitivities applied using our knowledge of the industry and current economy. - Evaluating directors' intent: We evaluated the achievability of the actions the Directors consider they would take to improve the position should the risks materialise. - Assessing transparency: We assessed the accuracy and completeness of the matters covered in the going concern disclosure.